 Demolition sites are prime grounds for dust generation.
 From the actual demolition of the structure to storing and loading the recovered materials, these processes create fugitive dust particles that can cause harm to those who come in contact with large amounts of the dust.
-Dust suppression techniques can be easily implemented to prevent dust related illnesses and help maintain compliance with industry standards, preventing hefty fines and potential downtime.
+Dust control techniques can be easily implemented to prevent dust related illnesses and help maintain compliance with industry standards, preventing hefty fines and potential downtime.
 DustBoss dust control equipment lives and breathes at demolition sites.
 They're designed to take down migratory dust with atomized mist, and providing this needed coverage is the cannons' bread and butter.

 Finished at the demolition site, the loaded trucks now make their journey to their next destination and industry where the materials will be recycled, reused and given a new life.
 This includes transfer stations or port facilities as mid-points, concrete crushing facilities, steel mills, and scrap yards.